Ray J Hospitalized While Filming ‘Celebrity Big Brother,’ May Not Be Allowed Back After Blacking Out

 Less than one week into his stay in the Celebrity Big Brother house, Ray J has already been removed after an emergency tooth situation caused the reality star to be hospitalized.
-When Ray left the UK house, TMZ reported that he was really angry that producers made him wait so long to get medical attention.
+When Ray left the U.K. house, TMZ reported that he was really angry that producers made him wait so long to get medical attention.
 Now there are questions about whether he will be allowed back in to continue the reality show competition after receiving treatment because they say he quit the show.

-Three days ago, Ray J started complaining about a tooth ache to other Celebrity Big Brother castmates and to producers.
+Three days ago, Ray J started complaining about a toothache to other Celebrity Big Brother castmates and to producers.
 His pain was reportedly ignored by producers, who thought the “Sexy Can I” singer was making up his distress.
 Apparently, they told Ray to keep on filming and refused to get him medical attention for the festering problem.

 Just another day at the @bbuk house makin good TV for y'all .
 Make sure your watching daily 9pm on @channel5_tv #Raytroniks #DweTalent